New Client? //

 Training and Education

 I am registered as a certified Consulting Hypnotist (CH) with the National Guild of Hypnotists (NGH).
-I have completed the NGH training, and many more hours of advanced hypnosis training, including instruction in parts therapy, age regression, PTSD, smoking cessation, weight management, sports performance and learning enhancement, as well as Neurolinguistics Programming (NLP).
+I have completed the NGH training, and many more hours of advanced hypnosis training, including instruction in parts therapy, age regression, PTSD, smoking cessation, weight management, sports performance and learning enhancement, Emotional Freedom Technique (EFT), as well as Neurolinguistics Programming (NLP).
 As a member of the guild, I must complete annual continuing education to maintain my certification.
 The NGH is the oldest and largest hypnotism organization in the world, and its certification is the most widely recognized credential for the professional practice of the hypnotism.

 A native of Asheville, N.C., I am a graduate of UNC-Chapel Hill with undergraduate and master’s degrees in Journalism and Mass Communications.
 I have 30 years of experience in journalism, public relations and marketing, primarily focusing in health communications.